adpunt/scientific_computing/README.md

 ![MST](/min_spanning_tree.png)

-## Shortest Path
+### Shortest Path

 We start out with a weighted graph, either directed or undirected.
 The shortest path between two vertices is defined as the path along the graph such that the sum of the edge weights, or the distance, is minimised.

-Using the same graph as before, we can observe that the shortest path between vertices `1` and `4` is shown below, with path length 10.
-CHANGE THIS
+Using the same graph as before, we can observe that the shortest path between vertices `1` and `4` is shown below, with path length 14.

 ![shortest_path](/shortest_path_1_4.png)

-### Prim's and Dijkstra's Algorithms
+## Prim's and Dijkstra's Algorithms

 Prim's algorithm is a greedy algorithm that finds the minimum spanning tree for an undirected weighted graph.
 It starts at one vertex, and adds onto that vertex by looking at the cheapest possible path to go next.
 It repeats this process until it has spanned the entire graph.